29 Expert-Backed Tips to Survive Whole30 While Traveling

 Add On to Protein

 Supplement your pre-packed protein with the packs of nuts, seeds, and fruit that you can always find at airport kiosks or at gas stations, says Hartwig.
 If you’re lucky you may also be able to find veggies to complement your protein-heavy plan of attack, but they’re usually limited to grocery stores, so stock up there whenever you can.

 “Always pack your own snacks to bring on the trip with you,” says Brigitte Zeitlin, MPH, RD, owner of BZ Nutrition.
 “Some of my favorites are individual packets of almond butter, plain almonds, and approved protein bars.”
-Go to the Whole30 website to check out which brands are approved for the meal plan.
+Check out this a list of all Whole30 approved groceries for your meal plan.

 Seek Out Veggies and Protein

 “The most important part of the plan is to remember to stick to a lot of veggies and lean proteins,” says Zeitlin.
 “If you focus on this, you’ll likely be able to create a meal from any menu based on looking for a solid protein and sauce-free, dressing-free, butter-free vegetables.”

 Research Options in the Area

 If you didn’t have time to plan out compliant places near where you are staying, take a walk when you arrive at your hotel to get the lay of the Whole30 land.
 “Whether you’re staying in an apartment or hotel, do a little recon of the grocery stores around you,” says Zeitlin.
 “Buy water, fruits, and veggies for in-room snacking and on the go snacks.”